Archaeothyris

 Archaeothyris is an extinct genus of ophiacodontid synapsid that lived during the Late Carboniferous and is known from Nova Scotia.
 Dated to 306 million years ago, Archaeothyris, along with a more poorly known synapsid called Echinerpeton, are the oldest undisputed synapsids known.
 The name means ancient window (Greek), and refers to the opening in the skull, the temporal fenestra, which indicates this is an early synapsid.
 Protoclepsydrops also from Nova Scotia is slightly older but is known by very fragmentary materials.

 Description

 Archaeothyris was more advanced than the early sauropsids, having strong jaws that could open wider than those of the early reptiles.
 While its sharp teeth were all of the same size & shape, it did possess a pair of enlarged canines, suggesting that it was a carnivore.

-Archaeothyris' legs were articulated laterally at its pelvis and shoulders, which gave it a sprawling stance.
+Archaeothyriss legs were articulated laterally at its pelvis and shoulders, which gave it a sprawling stance.
 The first toe is smaller than the second.